UPDATED: JULY 05, 2023 | 3 MIN READ

 While it may hurt your wallet monthly, accepting a higher premium will lead to lower out-of-pocket costs.
 If you aren’t opposed to a higher monthly premium, you might even consider a zero-deductible health insurance plan.

-This decision is based on how much you expect to spend out-of-pocket, given your unique circumstances.
+Given your unique circumstances, this decision is based on how much you expect to spend out-of-pocket.
 If you see the potential for higher-cost healthcare services being too high for comfort, you will want to avoid high deductibles and copays.

-It’s important to note before anything else that you should never compromise your health by avoiding care when you need it solely to save on out-of-pocket costs.
-That said, you can still be strategic and conservative with the appointments you make.
+Before anything else, it’s important to note that you should never compromise your health by avoiding care when you need it solely to save on out-of-pocket costs.
+That said, you can still be strategic and conservative with your appointments.

 The best way to do this without putting yourself at risk is to be mindful of when you make regular appointments you need.
 This means booking things like dental cleanings or annual physicals when you know your plan will cover them.

-Also, make the most of your appointments so you can avoid having to come back several times.
-Since copays are the most frequent out-of-pocket cost you will experience, it will save a great deal of money (and time) if you can efficiently address your needs in one visit rather than several.
+Also, make the most of your appointments to avoid coming back several times.
+Since copays are the most frequent out-of-pocket cost you’ll experience, it will save a great deal of money (and time) if you can efficiently address your needs in one visit rather than several.

 What are out-of-pocket health insurance costs?